|

 Note: European and North American Kaluki and South African Kaluki are covered on other pages.

-Kalooki is reported to be very popular in Jamaica, but apart from the fact that they are both types of rummy, Jamaican Kalooki has nothing in common with the European and North American games of the same name - it is in fact a form of Contract Rummy.
-A version called "Super Kalooki" is often played in tournaments.
-The following description is based on information received from Robert Ebanks, Jason Chang and Mary Sorum.
+Kalooki is very popular in Jamaica, and is also played to some extent in Trinidad and Tobago.
+But apart from the fact that they are both types of rummy, Caribbean Kalooki has nothing in common with the European and North American games of the same name - it is in fact a form of Contract Rummy.
+A version called "Super Kalooki" is often played in Jamaican tournaments.

 There are usually from three to six players; tournaments are played with four players at each table.
 A pack of 108 cards is used, consisting of two standard 52 card packs plus four jokers.